Gavin McInnes: After Vice (2008–2018)

 In August 2014, McInnes was asked to take an indefinite leave of absence as chief creative officer of Rooster, following online publication at Thought Catalog of an essay about transphobia titled "Transphobia is Perfectly Natural" that sparked a call to boycott the company.
 In response, Rooster issued a statement, saying in part: "We are extremely disappointed with his actions and have asked that he take a leave of absence while we determine the most appropriate course of action."

 In June 2015, broadcaster Anthony Cumia announced that McInnes would be hosting a show on his network, therefore retiring the Free Speech podcast that he had started in March.
 The Gavin McInnes Show premiered on Compound Media on 15 June.
 McInnes is a former contributor to Canadian far-right portal The Rebel Media and a regular on conspiracy theorist media platform Infowars' The Alex Jones Show, and Fox News' Red Eye, The Greg Gutfeld Show, and The Sean Hannity Show.
-In 2016, McInnes referred to Jada Pinkett Smith as a "monkey actress" on his radio show.

 In 2016, he founded the Proud Boys, a neo-fascist, men's rights and male-only organisation classified as a "general hate" organization by the SPLC.
 He has rejected this classification, claiming that the group is "not an extremist group and [does] not have ties with white nationalists".

-McInnes left Rebel Media in August 2017, declaring that he was going to be "a multi-media Howard Stern–meets–Tucker Carlson".
+McInnes left Rebel News in August 2017, declaring that he was going to be "a multi-media Howard Stern-meets-Tucker Carlson".
 He later joined CRTV, an online television network launched by Conservative Review.
 The debut episode of his new show Get Off My Lawn aired on 22 September 2017.